 On January 30, 2020, the World Health Organization designated the novel coronavirus, COVID-19, outbreak as a Public Health Emergency of International Concern.
 On March 7, 2020, the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
-Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis including orders directing the closure of schools for the remainder of the school year and summer school and directing nonessential work personnel to work from home.
-In response, the Department adopted emergency regulations at the April, May, June, and July 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
+Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis including orders directing the closure of schools for the remainder of the 2019-20 school year and 2020 summer school except for extended school year (ESY) services.
+In response, the Department adopted emergency regulations at the April, May, June, July, and September 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
 The Department presented this proposed amendment to the Full Board for adoption as an emergency action at its July 2020 meeting, effective July 14, 2020 to address additional issues resulting from the interruptions caused by the COVID-19 crisis and to prepare for the reopening of schools.
-The Department is proposing to revise the proposed emergency regulation to provide clarification relating to the regulatory flexibility provided for diagnostic screening and to align such amendment to reopening guidance issued by the Department.
+The Department revised the proposed emergency regulation at the September 2020 Board meeting to provide clarification relating to the regulatory flexibility provided for diagnostic screening and to align such amendment to reopening guidance issued by the Department, effective September 15, 2020.
 The proposed amendments provide flexibility related to the following:

-- Academic Intervention Services (AIS) determinations; - Home instruction programs deadline for submission of the written notice of intention to instruct at home:
+- Academic Intervention Services (AIS) determinations; - Home instruction programs deadline for submission of the written notice of intention to instruct at home; - School health screening waivers;

-- · School health screening waivers; - Definition of the unity of study; - Career development and occupational studies work-based learning experience hours; - Science laboratory experience; - Diagnostic screening for new school entrants; - Psychological evaluations for students referred for being suspected of having a disability; - Student observation for an initial evaluation of a student suspected of having a disability; - Incidental teaching; - Substitute teaching; - Shorter semester for institutions of higher education; - Class sizes for 3-year olds and 4-year olds; - Process for initial enrollment, reentry identification and parent notification, orientation, and placement of English Language Learners (ELLs), identification of ELLs with inconsistent/interrupted formal education, and the timeline for review of ELLs identification; and - School bus drills.
+- Definition of the unit of study; - Career development and occupational studies work-based learning experience hours; - Science laboratory experience; - Diagnostic screening for new school entrants; - Psychological evaluations for students referred for being suspected of having a disability; - Student observation for an initial evaluation of a student suspected of having a disability; - Incidental teaching; - Substitute teaching; - Shorter semester for institutions of higher education; - Class sizes for 3-year olds and 4-year olds; - Process for initial enrollment, reentry identification and parent notification, orientation, and placement of English Language Learners (ELLs), identification of ELLs with inconsistent/interrupted formal education, and the timeline for review of ELLs identification; and - School bus drills.

-Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the

-December 2020 Regents meeting.
-However, because the COVID-19 crisis is presently affecting the State of New York, a fourth emergency action is necessary for the preservation of public health and the general welfare in order to immediately provide flexibility for certain regulatory requirements in response to the COVID-19 crisis.
+Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the December 2020 Regents meeting.
+However, because the COVID-19 crisis is presently affecting the State of New York, a fourth emergency action is necessary for the preservation of public health and the general welfare in order to immediately provide flexibility for certain regulatory requirements in response to the COVID-19 crisis and to ensure that the emergency action taken at the September meeting remains continuously in effect until the rule can be permanently adopted.

 It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the December 2020 Regents meeting, which is the first scheduled meeting after the 45-day public comment period prescribed in SAPA for State agency rule makings.
-However, since the emergency regulation will expire before the December meeting, it is anticipated that an additional emergency action will be presented for adoption at the October 2020 Regents meeting.